International Music Score Library Project: CA server

 On July 1, 2013, a forum thread announced the opening of a new server located in Canada and operated by Project Leonardo, the unaffiliated company that also runs the EU server.
 This server is especially intended for users located in countries where copyright lasts 50 years from the death of the author, such as Canada, China, Japan, New Zealand, South Africa, and many others.
 Files on the CA server are flagged (CA).

 WIMA merge

 On August 23, 2011, an announcement was made that the Werner Icking Music Archive would merge with the IMSLP.
 WIMA had announced the merge on its own site five days before in an open letter to contributors.
 After working out some technical issues, the IMSLP decided to officially commence the merge on August 28.
 The merge was announced to be complete on July 21, 2012.

 Current legal structure

 IMSLP is now owned by Project Petrucci LLC, a private company created to run the website.
 Project Petrucci LLC was registered as a Delaware limited-liability company on June 28, 2008, when the site founder was studying at the New England Conservatory.
-The website provides an e-mail address for the site's founder ("preferred"), and a physical address for the company's registered agent in the United States (for "any legal or formal correspondence").

 Project Leonardo is an internet service provider that hosts free online content in the arts or sciences.